 Hopefully you’ve noticed this blog – where we share our Holyrood Five list of favourite web links every day – is called HP Sauce.
-That’s ‘HP’ as in Holyrood Partnership and ‘sauce’ as in a wee bit of tasty gossip, news or information.
+That’s ‘HP’ as in Holyrood PR and ‘sauce’ as in a wee bit of tasty gossip, news or information.
 Obviously it’s also a nod to the Great British institution – brown sauce – which is a favoured accompaniment for meals, from bangers and mash to fish and chips.
 So imagine our surprise to hear the secret recipe for HP Sauces has been changed for the first time in 116 years – to reduce the salt content.
 The news has already angered fans, including Michelin-starred chef, Marco Pierre White.

 Whatever your view on the new taste, rest assured we won’t be tampering with the ingredients of our own HP Sauce any time soon.

 CROCUSES COULD BE A CURE FOR CANCER (Paddy)

 Experiments involving mice have shown that the chemical called colchicine found in the British Autumn crocus was able to slow different types of cancers from growing and could even kill them.
 The chemical works by cutting off the blood supply to the tumour, which basically prevents it from living.
 However, colchicine is said to be toxic and its uses in medicine are currently restricted.
 Although, this seems serious, many of the scientists carrying out the research would recommend its use to treat patients.
 This is because the chemical can be contained around the tumour, therefore causing no other damage to the rest of the body.
 Also, remarkably, half the mice treated were cured of their cancer encouraging scientists to become very optimistic for the future of the native British Crocus.